MIC: Model-agnostic Integrated Cross-channel Recommenders: Introduction

 However, most previous methods seek to improve the performance of user modeling based on a single channel, thus failing to leverage inherent correlations in the user-based channel, item-based channel, and user-item channel simultaneously.
-It is common in industry recommendation system to use Locality sensitive hashing \cite{gionis1999lsh}, Paragraph2Vector \cite{pmlr-v32-le14} and DSSM \cite{huang2013learning} models to encode user history items and generate similar users for user channel (U2U). \cite{Li2021PathbasedDN} improve the performance of personalization and diversity in item-based collaborative filtering from the item channel (I2I) perspective. \cite{paul2016youtubednn,Huang2013LearningDS, li2019mind,cen2020cmind,Lu2021FutureAwareDT} are proposed to model dynamic and diversified user preferences based on interactions records from the user-item channel (U2I).
+For user channel (U2U), it is common in industry recommendation system to use Locality sensitive hashing \cite{gionis1999lsh}, Paragraph2Vector \cite{pmlr-v32-le14} and DSSM \cite{huang2013learning} models to encode user history items and generate similar users. \cite{Li2021PathbasedDN} improve the performance of personalization and diversity in item-based collaborative filtering from the item channel (I2I) perspective. \cite{paul2016youtubednn,Huang2013LearningDS, li2019mind,cen2020cmind,Lu2021FutureAwareDT} are proposed to model dynamic and diversified user preferences based on interactions records from the user-item channel (U2I).
 For retrieval from multiple sources, \cite{ruobing2021HRL} propose a hierarchical reinforcement learning framework to recommend heterogeneous items.
-Nevertheless, the existing method focuses on improving performance based on partial information from each channel, significantly reducing their performance, and facing maintaining costs from different channels with various models.
+Nevertheless, the existing method focuses on improving performance based on partial information from each channel, significantly reducing their performance.

-We argue that addressing the aforementioned issues in a unified manner is under-explored and points to a new promising direction for developing recommender systems.
-Models that solely focus on a single angle could learn common relevance between users and items while ignoring the inherent cross-channel information and performing poorly in a real-world scenario.